Join us and our friends at the Ecology Action Centre for one of these back-to-back discussions on the future of coastal protection.

 This World Water Day we’d like to highlight the community of Harrietsfield, Nova Scotia.
-For over ten years, residents of Harrietsfield have been plagued by well water contaminated with cadmium, boron, uranium, lead, arsenic, and more.
-The water stinks, rots away fixtures, and is unusuable for household applications.
+For more than ten years, residents of Harrietsfield have been plagued by well water contaminated with cadmium, boron, uranium, lead, arsenic, and more.
+The water stinks, rots away fixtures, and is unusable for household applications.

 The fact that rural residents in Nova Scotia have uranium in their well water may not be news.
 In fact, 4% of all well water in Nova Scotia contains uranium above the levels considered safe to drink.